Successful chief legal execs & law firm partners share legal insights Opinions expressed by Forbes Contributors are their own.

 Attorney James Goodnow, a Harvard Law graduate, is a shareholder at Fennemore Craig, P.C., and a member of the firm’s management committee.

 <li><strong>Scope of intellectual property rights</strong>.
 Regardless of the nature of your business, chances are you deal with intellectual property issues.
 In the next term, the court is aggressively moving forward with several significant IP matters.
 The case in the limelight is <a href=”https://www.cnet.com/apple-v-samsung/” target=”_blank”><em>Samsung v.
 Apple</em></a>, which addresses the scope of damages in a patent infringement case.
 But this isn’t the only big IP case on the court’s docket. <a href=”http://www.scotusblog.com/case-files/cases/star-athletica-llc-v-varsity-brands-inc/” target=”_blank”><em>Star Athletica v.
 Varsity Brands, Inc.</em></a> deals with the boundaries of copyrightable material, and <a href=”http://www.natlawreview.com/article/supreme-court-and-lanham-act-lee-v-tam” target=”_blank”><em>Lee v.
 Tam</em></a> deals with limits on phrases that can be trademarked.
 In each of these cases, the court is defining the contours of the IP laws that apply to businesses across industries.</li> <li><strong>Banking and securities cases</strong>.
 Businesses intersect with the banking and securities world on a regular basis, and the court is continuing to breathe life into the laws that govern this world.
 In <a href=”https://www.stanfordlawreview.org/online/salman-v-united-states-insider-tradings-tipping-point/” target=”_blank”><em>Salman v.
-United States</em></a>, the court is examining what constitutes a &quot;personal benefit&quot; in the securities fraud context.
+United States</em></a>, the court is examining what constitutes a "personal benefit" in the securities fraud context.
 In <a href=”https://ballotpedia.org/Shaw_v._United_States” target=”_blank”><em>Shaw v.
-United States</em></a>, the court will decide the level of intent required for the purpose of bank and financial institution fraud laws.</li> </ol> <p><strong></strong></p> <strong> </strong>” readability=”45.708387096774″>
+United States</em></a>, the court will decide the level of intent required for the purpose of bank and financial institution fraud laws.</li> </ol> <p><strong></strong></p> <strong> </strong>” readability=”45.708387096774″>As a business owner, you likely pay close attention to the policies advocated by each candidate on the campaign trail, thinking about how they might impact your enterprise and the economy overall.
+But did you know that the next president’s U.S. Supreme Court picks may have a greater impact on your business than anything you hear in a stump speech?

 This election cycle has given rise to some of the most divisive discourse, salacious stories and nasty campaign tactics in modern history.
 These stories have dominated the headlines — leaving the Supreme Court a mere footnote.
 When the court does come up, it’s usually in the context of hot-button social issues: marriage equality, abortion and the Second Amendment.
 Although these subjects are vitally important to our country, the court handles other cases that may well impact the future of your business.